Call us at (541) 685-7861, or send us an email.

 Lead in the environment

-There are many sources of lead in the environment, including dust, soil, air, food and water as well as residues from the discontinued use of leaded paint and leaded gasoline.
+There are many sources of lead in the environment, including dust, soil, air, food and water as well as residues from the discontinued use of lead based paint and leaded gasoline.
 The U.S. Environmental Protection Agency provides simple steps that you can take to lower your chances of exposure to lead.

 Lead in drinking water